-- a.
-Notice of all public comment periods will be published as advertisements in the County's newspaper of record, the Northglenn-Thornton Sentinel, beginning on or prior to the first day of the public comment period.
-Other local newspapers such as the Westminster Window or Brighton Blade may be used in addition to the Northglenn-Thornton Sentinel. - b.
-Notices of any community meetings related to specific geographically-based CDBG, HOME, or NSP projects may be mailed (via hardcopy or electronically) to the impacted community members, posted at local community facilities in close proximity to the eligible areas and/or may be distributed to organized groups that would be impacted.
+- a) Notice of all public comment periods will be published as advertisements in local papers such as, Denver Post, ViVi and the Northglenn Sentinel, beginning on or prior to the first day of the public comment period. - b) Notices of any community meetings related to specific geographically-based CDBG, HOME, ESG or NSP projects may be mailed (via hardcopy or electronically) to the impacted community members, posted at local community facilities in close proximity to the eligible areas and/or may be distributed to organized groups that would be impacted.

 Notices will specify the date, time, place and purpose of the meeting as well as contact information.